allenai/allennlp-guide/chapters/part1/training-and-prediction.md

 prediction.

-In order to support prediction, first you need to make the `label` parameter optional by specifying its default value (`None`).
+In order to support prediction, first you need to make the `label` parameter optional by specifying a default value of `None`.
 This will let you feed unlabeled instances to the model.
-Second, you need to compute the loss only when the label is supplied.
-See the modified version of `forward()`
+Second, you need to compute the loss and accuracy only when the label is supplied.
+See the modified version of `forward()` below:
-below:

 <pre data-line="4,16-19" class="language-python line-numbers"><code>
 class SimpleClassifier(Model):